-Calling Claude through Bedrock slightly differs from how you would call Claude when using Anthropic's client SDK's.
-This guide will walk you through the process of completing an API call to Claude on Bedrock in either Python or TypeScript.
+Calling Claude through Bedrock slightly differs from how you would call Claude when using Anthropic's client SDKs.
+This guide walks you through completing an API call to Claude on Bedrock using one of Anthropic's client SDKs.

 Note that this guide assumes you have already signed up for an AWS account and configured programmatic access.